 There was a problem.
 Please refresh the page and try again.

 Have you ever wondered what the difference is between gel or acrylic nails?
 Step right this way...

-But as salons are closed for the foreseeable and many of us are embracing DIY summer manicures, home pedicures, and even learning how to do at-home gel manicures ourselves, now’s the ideal time to go back to beauty school and educate ourselves about the professional nail treatments we’ll be able to book in for again soon.
+While many of us are embracing DIY summer manicures (opens in new tab),home pedicures (opens in new tab), and even learning how to do at-home gel manicures (opens in new tab) ourselves, with summer in full swing now’s the ideal time to go back to beauty school and educate ourselves about professional nail treatments.

 Along with the classic polish manicure, gel and acrylic nails are two of the most popular nail treatments available in salons.